kainlite/tr/priv/posts/2024/03-16-getting-started-with-wallaby-integration-tests.md

  socket "/live", Phoenix.LiveView.Socket,
     websocket: [connect_info: [:user_agent, session: @session_options]]
 ```
+The `user_agent` setting within the socket configuration ensures Wallaby can correctly associate each test browser session with the appropriate database interactions.

+**Router**

 The next step is to setup the router, basically we need to setup the `on_mount` hook in live_session, there are two ways
 to do it, and we will see both because this application uses the phoenix generated authentication.